tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 3. 🧠 **Chunk to Embedding Extraction Stage:** Convert the chunks into vector embeddings using extractors like `embedding/minilm-l6` or `embedding/arctic`.

 ## 🎞️ Image Extraction
 If you would like to extract images from PDF, the best extractor to use is `tensorlake/pdf-extractor` It automatically extracts images from documents and writes them into blob stores.
+Once images are extracted, you could create pipelines for many downstream image tasks - Embedding using CLIP for semantic search, visual understading of images using GPT4V, Cog or Moondream, or object detection using YOLO.Indexify provides extractors for all these downstream tasks.

 ## 📈 Table Extraction
 Tables are automatically extracted by `tensorlake/pdf-extractor` as JSON metadata.
 You can query the metadata associated with documents by calling the Retrieval APIs.